sjml/eleventy-plugin-pandoc/README.md

 it's helpful to have one consistent Markdown renderer instead of trying to sync up functionality between the two of them.)

+Note that piping all your templates through Pandoc **will** impact your build times; Pandoc's performance is overall very solid, but involving an external process is always going to slow things down.
+Switching to run in `server` mode can speed things up, but it also limits some of what you can do with Pandoc.
+In my usage, this performance impact isn't _too_ bad, but a build of the whole site goes from "basically instantaneous" to "definitely noticeable."

 Initiate like most Eleventy plugins:
 ```js
 const md = require("./src/11ty_mods/customMarkdown");